 2.1 The agreement shall commence on the commencement date and shall continue unless terminated in accordance with this agreement.

 2.2 The service shall commence with effect from the date agreed between the parties.

-2.3 The standard hire period for non-account customers is 2 weeks.
+2.3 The standard hire period for non-account customers is one week.
 Additional charges of £15 per week for skips and £30 per week for RoRo’s will apply for extended periods.
 We reserve the right to collect the skip or RoRo at any time if payment is refused.
 We reserve the right to apply the same terms and conditions after 6 weeks for account customers.